-For more than 35 years, Gifford’s Birthing Center has been the standard of care for women in Vermont, and today continues to be a leader in family-centered care, obstetrics and midwifery.
+For 40 years, Gifford’s Birthing Center has been the standard of care for women in Vermont, and today continues to be a leader in family-centered care, obstetrics and midwifery.

 In 1977, Gifford Medical Center took a leadership role among Vermont hospitals and opened the first birthing center of its kind in the state and even in New England.
 A pioneering alternative to traditional delivery rooms, the Birthing Center became widely known – and widely sought out – as a warm, personal environment where women’s preferences and families’ needs came first and where childbirth could unfold naturally.

 Bonnie Hervieux-Woodbury, Birthing Center director of nursing and a member of the staff for more than 20 years, is frequently asked why so many women (some driving hours) choose Gifford to have their baby.
 “First and foremost, we believe that pregnancy, labor and birth are natural events in a woman’s life,” Bonnie answers.
 “With that basic premise in mind, we work together – obstetricians, pediatricians, nurse-midwives, general practitioners and staff nurses – to ensure that women and their partners are informed, educated, supported and included in all decisions regarding their care.
 It is rare to find such a diverse group of individuals who come together as a true team: professional, compassionate, skilled and committed to positive birthing experiences.”